 We have a policy that any food we provide for children will be as nutritional as possible, following national guidelines.
-We are also a 'nut free' school.
+We are also a 'nut free' school and nursery campus.

 Please alert staff to any allergies or dietary requirements your child may have.